jameshanlon/cheese/cheese/pages/faq.md

 ## Are home thermal imaging surveys available outside of Bristol?

 We don't currently offer surveys elsewhere in the UK.
-However, CHEESE may expand further afield in the future; if you are intereted in helping this to happen, then see the two previous questions.
+However, CHEESE may expand further afield in the future; if you are interested in helping this to happen, then see the two previous questions.